What is the Feed-in Tariff?

 The FiT scheme provides a subsidy to any household or businesses that generates its own renewable electricity.
 This payment is funded by an small increase in people’s energy bills.
 Payments are based on your meter readings and paid by your energy supplier.
 The subsidy is an enabler for small scale renewable and low-carbon technologies to compete against the traditional fossil fuel forms of electricity generation.
 In the case of solar PV, wind power and Micro-CHP, to be eligible under the FiT scheme, your installer needs to be registered under the Microgeneration Certification Scheme (MCS), and the product installed also needs to be MCS certified.
 If you are installing hydroelectric or anaerobic digestion you will need to apply for ROO-FIT accreditation.

-The tariff payments depend when you get the renewable technology installed and, in the case of solar PV, the payment amount is also dependant on the EPC rating of the home where the installation is due to take place.
+The tariff payments depend when you get the renewable technology installed and, in the case of solar PV, the payment amount is also dependent on the EPC rating of the home where the installation is due to take place.
 Payments are guaranteed for a period of 20 years and 10 years for micro CHP.
 Once you register at a point in time, the subsidy will be available to you for the duration of that time.

 Until 2015, the Feed-in Tariff meant that solar PV systems could pay for themselves within as little as a couple of years, and any payments claimed after that were profit.
 This is no longer the case, as rates have dropped considerably.
-Payments may be index linked, so from time to time they are adjusted to the RPI, and are regularly reviewed by the Government.
+Payments may be index-linked, so from time to time they are adjusted to the RPI, and are regularly reviewed by the government.
 There are three parts of the Feed-in Tariff to consider:

 The Generation Tariff